Marilyn Invitation 12 x 12 by Andy Warhol

-Size comparison image for the Marilyn Invitation 12 x 12
+Size comparison image showing the size of the Marilyn Invitation 12 x 12 relative to the height of Warhol and Edie Sedgwick.

 Marilyn Invitation 12” x 12” (Castelli Graphics)